DFKI-NI/green_automl_for_plastic_litter_detection/README.md

 # Green-AutoML for Plastic Litter Detection
-Code for the paper "Green-AutoML for Plastic Litter Detection" published at ICLR 2023 Workshop: Tackling Climate Change with Machine Learning.
+Code for the paper [Green-AutoML for Plastic Litter Detection](https://www.climatechange.ai/papers/iclr2023/53) published at ICLR 2023 Workshop: Tackling Climate Change with Machine Learning.

 ## Abstract
 The world’s oceans are polluted with plastic waste and the detection of it is an important step toward removing it.
 Wolf et al. (2020) created a plastic waste dataset